 One of the many citizens of Victoria who supported the Home was John George Taylor.
 This retired policeman and former gold prospector demonstrated his spirit of compassion by leaving his entire fortune to the Home when he died in 1891.
 His generous bequest enabled the organization to buy a beautiful property and build a new 100-bed orphanage.

 The Home was well run and at present-day Orphanage reunions, many of those who lived there in years past still recall the loving care which they received there.
 There is a fascinating book called “The Home” which tells much of the history of the Cridge family and of the orphanage.
 Email Linda Zwick at email@example.com or call her at (250) 995-6402 to order a copy.

-In the 1960s, the B.C.
+In 1969/70, the B.C.
 Protestant Orphans’ Home underwent a radical change.
-It took a new name – The Cridge Centre for the Family, later altered to The Cridge Centre for the Family in the early 1980’s – and completely changed its program of activities.
-From being an institution which cared for children without families, it became an organization offering support for families.
+It took a new name, The Bishop Cridge Centre for the Family, later altered to The Cridge Centre for the Family in the early 1980’s – and completely changed its program of activities.
+From being an institution that cared for children without families, it became an organization offering support for families.
 The orphanage building was converted into a day care centre and new townhouses were built for families in economic crisis.
-The goal was to provide a range of community support services which would give single parents a better chance in life.
-These services continue today, although within a greatly expanded organization, and have proved to be a very valuable stepping-stone to many individuals and families.
+The goal was to provide a range of community support services that would give single parents a better chance in life.
+These services continue today, although in the context of a greatly expanded multi-service organization, and have proved to be a very valuable stepping-stone to many individuals and families.
 Our grand old building has again been reinvented as well, from orphanage to childcare centre, and now our Assisted Living Seniors’ home.